 Jordan Tannahill (b.
 1988) is a novelist, playwright, and director of film and theatre.

 His debut novel, Liminal, won France’s 2021 Prix des Jeunes Libraires.
-His second novel, The Listeners, was shortlisted for the 2021 Giller Prize, and formed the basis of an opera by composer Missy Mazzoli and librettist Royce Vavrek.
+His second novel, The Listeners, was shortlisted for the 2021 Giller Prize, and adapted into a series for the BBC.

 Jordan’s work has been translated into twelve languages.
 His plays, performance texts, and productions have been presented at venues including The Young Vic Theatre (London), Sadler's Wells (London), Festival d'Avignon (Avignon), The Kitchen (NYC), The Lincoln Centre (NYC), The Deutsches Theater (Berlin), The Volkstheater (Vienna), Canadian Stage (Toronto), Festival TransAmériques (Montreal), and on London's West End.
 He has twice won Canada’s Governor General's Literary Award for Drama: in 2014 for Age of Minority: Three Solo Plays, and in 2018 for his plays Botticelli in the Fire & Sunday in Sodom.